cvmfs/doc-cvmfs/apx-issues.rst

 Known Issues
 ============

-Having a Large Number as File Descriptor Limit
+Having a Very Large Number as File Descriptor Limit
 ----------------------------------------------

-Before CernVM-FS 2.11, having the file descriptor limit set to a large number will result in a very slow ``cvmfs`` performance.
+Before CernVM-FS 2.11, having the file descriptor limit set to a very large number will result in a very slow ``cvmfs`` performance in certain situations.
 This is due to certain operations looping over all possible file descriptors, instead of just the used/opened ones.
 This issue is resolved in CernVM-FS 2.11.

 Publisher nodes with AUFS and XFS